Lianela/Project_Alyssa/README.md

 ───  ⋅ ∙ ∘ ☽ ༓ ☾ ∘ ⋅ ⋅  ───

-# I will keep updating this project, it's been a pleasure to use apps for roleplay like Dippy AI, but until someone decides to take a new step, nothing will change.
+# I will keep updating this project, it's been a pleasure to use apps for roleplay like Dippy AI, but until someone decides to take a new step, nothing will change, hope some day, I will be able to finish this and see being used in other places.